jsloop42/dreamlisp/README.md

 #### trim/1

-Removes spaces from start and end of the given string.
+Removes spaces from the start and end of the given string.

 ```
 λ user> (trim " life is lisp ")